BalintRPD/Project-final-rp-d/API_Testing_Project_For__Restful_API.md

 <h2>Tests performed</h2>

 <ol>
-<li>Get list of all objects</li>
+<li>GET Get list of all objects</li>

-HTTP method for request: https://api.restful-api.dev/objects <br>
+HTTP method for request: GET https://api.restful-api.dev/objects <br>
 Request description: This GET request lists all of the objects stored from the API's database <br>
-Test types / techniques used: Status code is 200 and Body contains "name" <br>
+Test types / techniques used: White box testing <br>
 Response status code: 200OK <br>

 Below you can find a picture of the API request from Postman:<br>